Kpinnoes/Kpinnoes/README.md

 ## About Me 🙋🏻‍♀️ 🌱
  - 📚 Learn at **Information Technology, School of Information Technology at KMUTT, Thailand.** 🏫
- - 💻 Now, I try to learn about UX/UI designer and FrontEnd Developer. 🐬
+ - 💻 Now, I try to learn about __UX/UI designer__ and __FrontEnd Developer__. 🐬
  - 🏃🏻‍♀️ If I can achieve what I am learning to achieve my goals, then I will do well in this work. 🖌

 ## Contact Me📱